JavaTMP/JavaTMP/docs/pages/versions/java-bootstrap-template-version-0-0-12.md

 # {{ page.title }}

 ## on
+- Create an Accounting Management module demo pages to demonestrate an a double entry accounting feature
 - Update the following dependencies:
     - del from 5.0.0 to 5.1.0
     - gulp-markdown from 4.0.0 to 5.0.0